Proven-Paradox/shaper-system/Handbook.md

 Trigger: Target ally takes any damage
 Cost: None
 Duration: 1 round
-Effect: You move to the same Square as the targeted ally and reduce the damage they would take to half its original value.
+Effect: You move to the same Zone as the targeted ally and reduce the damage they would take to half its original value.
 You take that much damage as well.
 The damage is the same type as what your ally takes.
 You also provide them with [Protection](#protection) against future attempts to harm them.
 The Protection produced this way lasts until the beginning of your next Turn and requires you be conscious and in the same space as the targeted ally.
 Description: Coming to an ally's defense.
 This could represent diving in front of an attack, short distance teleportation, or similar maneuvers.

 #### Kinetic Storm